 In addition to BREXIT, there are inherent key risk exposures which are monitored and managed continuously by the Business and the Board to ensure protection of members, clients and providers:

+- Cyber security;

+- Data privacy;

-- large scale project implementation;
+- Large scale project implementation;

-- managing outsourcing; and
+- Managing outsourcing; and

-- increasing legal, compliance and regulatory requirements.
+- Increasing legal, compliance and regulatory requirements.

 C.7.
 Any other information